An illustrated guide

 Bockman Hall houses the Office of Technology as well as classrooms, a student lounge, faculty offices and student dormitory rooms.

 Lower Level - Office of Technology, classrooms, Word & World office, game room

 First Floor - Classrooms, faculty offices and student lounge

 Second Floor - meeting rooms and short-term student housing

 Third Floor - short-term student housing

 2375 Como Avenue

 The second floor of Gullixson Hall houses the library.
-Gullixson Hall also contains the rare book room, faculty offices, classrooms and a computer lab.
+Gullixson Hall also contains the rare book room, faculty offices, classrooms & a computer lab.